Anchor Advisors

 One of my favorite scenes from the movie The Internship with Vince Vaughn and Owen Wilson is when they’re being interviewed for the internship with Google.
 They’re asked to respond to a scenario in which they’re shrunken down to the size of nickels and dropped to the bottom of a blender.
 “What do you do?” asks Google employee BJ Novak.

 Their response involves letting the blender run until it dies, as well as surviving in the world after escaping the blender as two nickel-sized humans.
-The beauty of these scenario-based questions is that they allow the candidate to creatively respond.
+The beauty of these scenario-based questions is that they allow the candidate to respond creatively.
 You can use these responses to evaluate certain skills you’re searching for, too.